 CRYPTOCURRENCY TAX SCHEME IN IRELAND

-Whereas companies are entitled to prepare their accounts in a currency other than euro, they are not entitled to do so in crypto.
-This regulation also involves VASPs authorized by The Central Bank or Ireland who, for tax purposes, must prepare their accounts for tax purposes in euro or another functional currency.
+In contrast to companies preparing their accounts in a currency other than euro, crypto companies cannot.
+For tax purposes, VASPs that are authorized by The Central Bank of Ireland or by the Irish Government must prepare their accounts in euro or another functional currency.

 FREQUENTLY ASKED QUESTIONS